git-temak/auto-update-post-date/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Keep your WordPress content evergreen with Auto Update Post Date – a simple WP plugin designed to effortlessly update your posts and boost SEO
+Keep your WordPress content evergreen with Auto Update Post Date – a FREE simple WP plugin designed to effortlessly update your posts and boost SEO

 == Description ==

 Keep your WordPress content evergreen with Auto Update Post Date – a simple WP plugin designed to effortlessly update your posts, boost SEO, and maintain credibility with your audience.
 Bid farewell to outdated information as Auto Update Post Date takes care of the heavy lifting for you!
+The plugin is completely FREE and open source so feel free to leave feature requests or contribute on [GitHub](https://github.com/git-temak/auto-update-post-date).

 #### Key Features: